SanderElias/Samples/Angular-Signals/readme.md

 #### Why now?

 Ah, this is an interesting one.
 I can only `speculate`.
-But one of the most asked-for features of Angular is "zone-less" support.
+But one of the most asked-for features in Angular is "zone-less" support.
 This is a big step in making that possible.
 Right now, Angular is depending on ZoneJS to trigger its change-detection.
 Having a reactive primitive makes it easy to trigger change-detection.
 Even more, having this primitive in the core of Angular would even allow us to build an app without change-detection.
-You don't need to detect changes, when you know when and where those changes happen.
+You don't need to detect changes when you know when and where those changes happen.
 And that is exactly what the signal primitive brings to Angular.
 Let me put in a quote from Pawel Kozlowski, one of the Angular team members:
 >Signals let us understand changes to the data model (what gets modified) and how the model is used (templates that need updating).
 >